Hyperbaric Oxygen Therapy.

 The name itself can be a mouthful.

-For the average person, just reading the word “hyperbaric” can stir up all sorts of questions.
-What exactly does that even mean?
-Is it constricting?
+For the average person, the word “hyperbaric” can stir up all sorts of questions.
+What in the world is "hyperbaric"?
+Why would someone do that?
 Does it hurt?

-Hyperbaric: By definition, "hyperbaric" simply refers to gas pressure that is greater than normal.
-In regards to hyperbaric oxygen therapy, oxygen pressurized at above normal levels allows it to be absorbed quickly into the blood stream.
+Hyperbaric: By definition, "hyperbaric" refers to gas pressure that is greater than normal.
+Specifically regarding HBOT, oxygen pressurized at above-normal levels allows the O2 to be absorbed more quickly into the blood stream.

 Oxygen: The body’s most essential element, oxygen is crucial for sustaining life.
-In hyperbaric oxygen therapy, the gas is a healing “drug” that has very few risks or side effects.
+During HBOT treatment, the gas is used as the healing “drug,” which is all-natural and has very few risks or side effects in its application.

 Therapy: This simply refers to a prescribed treatment intended to relieve or heal a condition.